Battle of Kohima: Geography

 Kohima's strategic importance in the wider 1944 Japanese Chindwin offensive lay in that it was the summit of a pass that offered the Japanese the best route from Burma into India.
 Through it ran the road which was the main supply route between the base at Dimapur in the Brahmaputra River valley and Imphal, where the British and Indian troops of IV Corps (consisting of the 17th, 20th and 23rd Indian Infantry Divisions) faced the main Japanese offensive.

 Kohima Ridge itself runs roughly north and south.
 The road from Dimapur to Imphal climbs to its northern end and runs along its eastern face.
 In 1944, Kohima was the administrative centre of Nagaland.
 The Deputy Commissioner was Charles Pawsey.
 His bungalow stood on the hillside at a bend in the road, with its gardens and tennis court, and a clubhouse, on terraces above.
 Although some terraces around the village were cleared for cultivation, the steep slopes of the ridge were densely forested.

+News image showing the Japanese Army approaching Kohima.

 North of the ridge lay the densely inhabited area of Naga Village, crowned by Treasury Hill, and Church Knoll (Baptist and other Christian missionaries had been active in Nagaland over the preceding half century).
 South and west of Kohima Ridge were GPT Ridge and the jungle-covered Aradura Spur.
 The various British and Indian service troop encampments in the area gave their names to the features which were to be important in the battle e.g. "Field Supply Depot" became FSD Hill or merely FSD.
 The Japanese later assigned their own code-names to the features; for example, Garrison Hill, which overlooked Kohima, was known as Inu (dog) and Kuki Piquet (see map of Kohima Ridge) as Saru (monkey).